w3c/wai-curricula/content/designer/interaction-and-feedback.md

 Students should be able to:

-* design user interfaces that support alternatives to device or user motion such as shaking by using user interface components that do not require motion
+* use components that do not require motion as an alternative for device or user motion such as shaking
-* design user interfaces that support disabling response to motion to prevent accidental actuation, such as undoing an action by shaking a device
+* design mechanisms to disable response to motion to prevent accidental actuation, such as undoing an action by shaking a device
-* design user interfaces that support alternatives to multi-pointer gestures (such as swipe or pinch) using single pointer activation
+* design alternatives to multi-pointer gestures (such as swipe or pinch) using single pointer activation
-* design user interfaces that support undoing or aborting an action carried out with path-based operations
+* design mechanisms to undoing or aborting an action carried out with path-based operations

 #### Teaching Ideas for Topic